 A united front: (from left) David White, NZ Cricket; Jennie Wyllie, Netball NZ; Mike Bignell, Hockey NZ; Andrew Pragnell, NZ Football; Peter Miskimmin, Sport NZ; and Nigel Cass, NZ Rugby.

-Sport NZ and five of the country’s largest participation sports are taking a stand to bring the fun and skills development focus back into the game for all young people.
+In September 2019 Sport NZ and five of the country’s largest participation sports took a stand to bring the fun and skills development focus back into the game for all young people.

-- Ensuring all young people who play our sports receive a quality experience, irrespective of the level at which they compete.
+- Ensuring all young people receive a quality experience, irrespective of the level at which they compete.

 - Leading attitudinal and behavioural change among the sport leaders, coaches, administrators, parents and caregivers involved in youth sport.

-- Providing leadership to our sports to support changes to competitions and player development opportunities.
+- Providing leadership to support of changes to competition structures and player development opportunities.

-- Working with our sports and schools to keep minds open while identifying talent throughout the teen years, including reviewing the role and nature of national and regional representative tournaments to ensure that skills development opportunities are offered to more young people.
+- Working with within their sports and schools to keep minds open while identifying talent throughout the teen years, including reviewing the role and nature of national and regional representative tournaments to ensure that skill development opportunities are offered to more young people.

 - Supporting young people to play multiple sports.

 - Raising awareness of the risks of overtraining and overloading.